In This Article

 My Favorite American Express Credit Cards

-My favorite non-Chase business card is the Blue Business Plus Credit Card from American Express.
-The card has no annual fee and earns 2X on everything up to $50,000 a year.
-This is a great card for any small business owner and I always keep it in my wallet.
+My favorite non-Chase business card is the Blue Business® Plus Credit Card from American Express.
+The card has $0 annual fee (see rates and fees) and earns 2X on everything up to $50,000 a year and 1X on purchases thereafter.
+This is a great card for any small business owner, and I always keep it in my wallet.
 I love the simple earning structure of this card.

 Membership Rewards points transfer to many valuable airline partners, such as Air France-KLM Flying Blue and Aeroplan.

 The Hilton Honors American Express Aspire Card is another one of my favorite cards.
-The card often comes with a welcome bonus of 150,000 Hilton Honors points after you spend $4,000 in the first three months.
+You’ll earn a welcome bonus of 150,000 Hilton Honors points after you spend $4,000 in the first three months.
 Its annual fee is $450, which is not waived the first year.

 Some might dismiss the card outright because of its high annual fee but that would be a mistake.
 The card offers great value and has lots of valuable benefits that will help offset the annual fee.